aliyaus/react-nodejs-chat/README.md

 - remove React.StrictMode to prevent React from rendering twice

 # Future Enhancements
+- implement a way to encrypt/decrypt messages for secure chat
 - add a display broadcast message to chatroom when a user is typing
 - create a more efficient way to update the user list
 - add jwt token authentication for connecting to a socket
+- add a toast-notification component to display any errors or polling/retry messages